-Severe brevity with skeletal distortion also occurs in some of the mucopolysaccharidoses and other storage disorders.
-The hypogonadism hypogonadism can cause a proportionate dwarfism, albeit temporary.
+Extreme brevity with skeletal distortion also occurs in some mucopolysaccharidoses and other storage disorders.
+Hypogonadism can cause proportionate dwarfism, albeit temporary.

-In societies where poor nutrition is widespread, the average height of the population can be reduced below its genetic potential due to a lack of adequate nutrition.
+In societies where poor nutrition is widespread, the population’s average height can be reduced below its genetic potential due to a lack of adequate nutrition.
 Sometimes there is no definitive cause for short stature.

-Nanism is often diagnosed in childhood on the basis of visible symptoms.
-Generally, a physical exam can be sufficient to diagnose certain types of nanism, but genetic testing and diagnostic imaging can be used to determine the exact condition.
+Nanism is often diagnosed in childhood based on visible symptoms.
+Generally, a physical exam can be sufficient to diagnose specific types of Nanism, but genetic testing and diagnostic imaging can be used to determine the exact condition.

-In a person’s youth, height-tracking growth charts can be used to diagnose subtle forms of nanism that have no other surprising physical characteristics.
-Short stature or stunted growth during youth is often what brings the condition to medical attention.
+In a person’s youth, height-tracking growth charts can be used to diagnose subtle forms of Nanism that have no other surprising physical characteristics.
+Short stature or stunted growth during childhood often brings the condition to medical attention.

-Skeletal dysplasia is usually suspected due to obvious physical characteristics (for example, unusual face configuration or skull shape), due to an obviously affected parent, or because of body measurements (arm width, upper-to-lower segment ratio) indicate disproportion.
+Skeletal dysplasia is usually suspected due to prominent physical characteristics (for example, unusual face configuration or skull shape), an affected parent, or because body measurements (arm width, upper-to-lower segment ratio) indicate disproportion.

-Bone X-rays are often key to diagnosing a specific skeletal dysplasia, but they are not the only diagnostic tool.
+Bone X-rays are often crucial to diagnosing a specific skeletal dysplasia, but they are not the only diagnostic tool.

 Most children with suspected skeletal dysplasias are referred to a genetics clinic for diagnostic confirmation and genetic counseling.
-Since about 2000, genetic testing for some of the specific disorders has been available.
+Since about 2000, genetic testing for some specific disorders has been available.

 During an initial medical evaluation for shortening, the absence of disproportion and other clues listed above generally indicate causes other than bone dysplasias.

-In men and women, the only requirement to be considered a dwarf is to have an adult height of less than 147 cm (4 feet 10 inches) and it is almost always classified with respect to the underlying condition that is the cause of the short stature.
+In men and women, the only requirement to be considered a dwarf is to have an adult height of less than 147 cm (4 feet 10 inches), and it is almost always classified concerning the underlying condition that is the cause of the short stature.

-Nanism is generally caused by a genetic variant; the achondroplasia is caused by a mutation on chromosome 4.
-If the dwarfism is caused by a medical disorder, the person is derived by the underlying disorder diagnosed.
+A genetic variant generally causes Nanism; a mutation on chromosome 4 causes achondroplasia.
+If a medical disorder causes dwarfism, the person is derived by the underlying condition diagnosed.

-Disorders that cause nanism are often classified by proportionality.
-Disproportionate nanism describes disorders that cause unusual proportions of body parts, while proportionate nanism results in generally uniform growth retardation of the body.
+Disorders that cause Nanism are often classified by proportionality.
+Disproportionate Nanism describes diseases that cause unusual proportions of body parts, while proportionate Nanism results in generally uniform growth retardation of the body.

-Disorders that cause nanism can be classified according to one of hundreds of names, which are generally permutations of the following roots:
+Disorders that cause Nanism can be classified according to one of the hundreds of names, which are generally permutations of the following roots:

 - Rhizomelic: for example, bones of the upper arm or thigh.